 - "Nobody ever listens to me."

 - "My older sister/brother gets to do everything."

 - "My younger siblings never get in trouble."

 The Youngest Child

-By the time the youngest child rolls around mom and dad have travelled the road of "firsts" many times (the first word, the first steps, the first day of school etc.).
+By the time the youngest child rolls around mom and dad have traveled the road of "firsts" many times (the first word, the first steps, the first day of school, etc.).
 Not to say that each time a child embarks on a "first" it's not special, it's just that the youngest child tends to get the "shaft" in this area.

 - Jim Carey

 Combine the oldest child by the youngest child, and you have the only child.

 It may seem like the only child has the best of both worlds.

 However, these traits do not always work to their advantage as being "thrust" into the real world can sometimes be a dramatic transition like many life transitions for the only child.